TheBigBadBunce/ModularLighting/docs/README.md

 Designed to run on a Raspberry Pi Zero within my Lego modular city (on a shelf).
 Python3 throughout!
 This assumes you're already familiar with python basics and [RasPi GPIO configuration](https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins).

+Designed to be restarted each day at 4am by `crontab`.

 ## Running the app

 ### Run in realtime indefinitely